 It consists of four horizontal stripes, with yellow signifying gender outside of a binary, white representing a mix of all colours – and therefore all genders, purple representing a mix of both binary female and male (pink and blue respectively), and black for people who are agender.

 The origins of the Pansexual Flag aren’t well-established, but it is thought to have been around since mid-2010.
-Its design was to establish visibility for the Pansexual community, and to separate it from bisexuality and polysexuality (although many bisexuals do not see such a distinction between bisexuality and pansexuality).

 It consists of three horizontal stripes, with the pink signifying femininity, the yellow representing non-binary people and the blue representing masculinity.

 The Genderfluid flag consists of five horizontal stripes, consisting of the colours pink, white, purple, black and blue.

 The pink represents femininity; the white represents a lack of gender; purple represents the combination of femininity and masculinity; the black represents all other gender identities that aren’t strict femininity or masculinity; and the blue represents masculinity.

 We aren’t currently able to source where, when and by whom this flag was designed.

 The Genderqueer flag consists of three stripes – purple, white and green.

 It was designed in 2011 by Marilyn Roxie.